ts1/BLEUnlock/README.md

 do shell script "/usr/local/bin/ffmpeg -f avfoundation -r 30 -i 0 -frames:v 1 -y /tmp/unlock-$(date +%Y%m%d_%H%M%S).jpg"
 ```

-This is required because BLEUnlock does not have Camera permission.
+This app is required because BLEUnlock does not have Camera permission.
-Giving permission to this app resolve the problem.
+Giving permission to this app resolves the problem.

 ## Funding

-Since 1.9.0, binary releases are not notarized by Apple.
+Since version 1.9.0, binary releases are not notarized by Apple.
 Because of this, **you have to right-click and Open to start, and you have to re-authorize Keychain and other permissions.**

-My company is not developing iOS/Mac app at the moment, so I don't have access to a paid Apple Developer account.
+My company is not developing iOS or Mac app at the moment, so I don't have access to a paid Apple Developer account.

-If you like this app, I'd appreciate it if you could make a donation via [Buy Me a Coffee](https://www.buymeacoffee.com/tsone) or [PayPal.Me](https://paypal.me/takeshisone) so that I can pay for the Apple Developer Program myself!
+If you like this app, I'd appreciate it if you could make a donation via [Buy Me a Coffee](https://www.buymeacoffee.com/tsone) so that I can pay for the Apple Developer Program myself!

 ## Credits

 - peiit: Chinese translation
 - wenmin-wu: Minimum RSSI and moving average
 - stephengroat: CI
+- joeyhoer: Homebrew Cask

 Icons are based on SVGs downloaded from materialdesignicons.com.
-They are originally designed by Google LLC and licensed under Apache License
+They are originally designed by Google LLC and licensed under Apache License version 2.0.
-version 2.0.

 ## License

 MIT

-Copyright © 2019-2020 Takeshi Sone.
+Copyright © 2019-2021 Takeshi Sone.